 Sudden Acquired Retinal Degeneration (SARD) is often labelled as an autoimmune disease.
-Let me walk you through why this cannot be the case.
+Let me walk you through why this can not be the case.
 It’s a simple concept.

-Concept 1: SARD dogs CAN regain vision
+Point #1: SARD dogs CAN regain vision

 Blind dogs can see after new ISU treatment*

-Concept 2: In autoimmune disease, retinal cells are destroyed which causes blindness
+Point #2: In autoimmune disease, retinal cells are destroyed which causes blindness

 Pay attention to the sequence of events in autoimmune disease: